klimisa/TrainTicketMachine/README.md

 There are two folders `src` where the functionality of the app exist and the `tests` folder where the tests exists.

-The projects structure is as follow:
+The structure is as follow:

 #### TrainTicketMachine.WebApi
 Everything is related to ASP.NET Core, here the minimal API is used to create